AlexisTM/alexistm.github.io/_posts/2022-11-15-multiplayer-proxy.md

 image:
 title: Multiplayer Proxy for serverless games
 github: https://github.com/AlexisTM/fun-together
-description: This proxy allows to develop games without knowledge of networking.
+description: This Rust proxy allows to develop games without knowledge of networking.
 One Game can connect many players, using a websocket medium.
 ---

 WMBP (Websocket multiplayer backend proxy)